 Maimonides called the universal macrocosm an individual living being, like you or me.
 On a higher level, this implies that man himself is, primordially, the universe.
 This is the idea of the adam kadmon, primordial man, suggested, but not explicitly articulated, throughout the chapter.
 It is also the shiur koma, i.e., the contemplation of "the dimensions of divine stature."
 Both are systems of correspondences between man and the universe, which portray man as somehow holding the levers of this universe.
-(R. Shem Tov reports that his medieval contemporaries called this chapter the Shiur Koma.
+(Shem Tov reports that his contemporaries called this chapter the Shiur Koma.
 See, on this idea, Gershom Scholem, Major Trends in Jewish Mysticism, 67, et seq., and below "Judaism after the Collapse of the Cosmos.")

-From what is One and simple only one can come to be, that is, from one God comes one universe.
-Man as man corresponds to that universe.
+From what is one and simple only one can come to be, that is, from one God comes one universe.
+Man corresponds to that universe.

 If that is true, the reverse could also be true.
 Consider the power of that notion: that we could, in principle, retrace the path back from man to the universe to God.
+(See my essay in 1:53 "From One Single Simple Thing Only One Thing Comes?" and the one just before it.
+Also, my notes below on the "Grand Analogy as Grand Meditation").